UOS-COM3523-6523-2023-24-Spring/week-7-self-study-ci-cd-basics-AlexDobsonPleming/README.md

 Such non-deterministic behaviour is not uncommon in real-world software system.
 How can we test such non-deterministic behaviour?
 Think about this.
 (No need to implement anything)

+Answer - it said to "submit in repository", so this is the same answer as in Blackboard, but submitted "in repository"

+If a function returns "random" or non-deterministic results then we can run it many times enough that it forms a predictable "average" of results. i.e. for a coin flip if flipped enough it will eventually give 50/50 true false results (give or take an error margin).

+The more we run it the smaller the error margin as we're taking a greater average.
+That's how we could test non-deterministic behaviour.